 - Put the confectioners’ sugar in a bowl that’s large enough to allow you to dip the madeleines into the glaze.
 Whisk in the lemon juice a little at a time until the glaze is about as thick as heavy cream.

-- One by one, dip (don't soak) the bump side of each madeleine in the glaze and put them bump side up on the cooling rack.
-Slide them into the oven, close the door and stay put: It takes 1 to 3 minutes for the glaze to melt and coat the madeleines, and you want to be there to pull them out of the oven at the first sign of a bubble in the glaze.
-Remove from the oven and transfer the madeleines to another cooling rack.
+- Place the glazed Madeleines into the 500°F preheated oven, close the door, and watch carefully.
+It takes 1 to 3 minutes for the glaze to melt and coat the Madeleines.
+Remove from the oven at the first sign of a bubble in the glaze.
+Transfer the Madeleines to another cooling rack.
 Cool completely.
-Yield: About 1-ยฝ dozen Lemon Madeleines.

 Calvin says